 U.S. Vice-President Hubert Humphrey returned to a Washington welcome today (Monday), bringing an end to?

-U.S. Vice-President Hubert Humphrey returned to a Washington welcome today (Monday), bringing an end to his two-week tour of the European capitals.
+Background: U.S. Vice-President Hubert Humphrey returned to a Washington welcome today (Monday), bringing an end to his two-week tour of the European capitals.
 His reception, by President Johnson and a huge assembly of government officials, was in sharp contrast to the demonstrations and angry outbursts which met him at several points of his tour.

 Vice-President Humphrey left Brussels early today, final port of call in a tour which has included Belgium, France, Switzerland, Italy, Britain, Holland, Bonn and West Berlin.
 A statement issued on his departure stressed that he had been heartened by what he had seen and heard throughout his journey.
 He was convinced that the mutual enterprises which united Europe and the United States were of far greater importance than the minor differences which sometimes separated them.